alexirpan/alexirpan.github.io/_posts/2018-07-02-five-seconds-to-midnight.markdown

 dance, run, crawl.

 The first reactions were panic and confusion.
-People reached for their smartphones, and then learned that smartphones don't do very much if time isn't moving.
+People reached for their smartphones, and then learned that smartphones don't do very much if electricity doesn't work, and electricity doesn't work if time doesn't work.
 Computers don't do much either.
-Phone lines needed the flow of electricity, cars were glued to the road, trains were stuck on their tracks - transportation and communication had regressed to ancient times.
-The moment of realization stretched our further and further, carrying into eternity.
+Neither did phone lines, or trains, or even horse-drawn carriages.
+Transportation and communication had regressed to ancient times.
+There was moment of realization - and it stretched, further and further, carrying into eternity.

 In the span of a few days, the other consequences became clear.
 It was now impossible to change the physical or chemical configuration of anything in